marcelsheeny/radiate_sdk/README.md

 # RADIATE SDK

 Software development kit (SDK) to use the RADIATE dataset.
-The SDK was tested using Python 3.7 and 3.8.
+The SDK works with Python 3.7 or greater.
 The SDK is used for data calibration, visualisation, and pre-processing.
 Example below of information which can be retrieved from the SDK.

 ![](assets/weather_radiate.png)